Northeast State Community College - We're here to get you there

 Campus: Blountville

-Office: Dean of Enrollment Management & Dean of Students
+Office: Enrollment Management

-Room: C2110, General Studies
+Room: C2110, General Studies Building

 Office Hours: 8:00 a.m. - 4:30 p.m., Monday - Friday